gregrickaby/nextjs-github-pages/README.md

 ## Wrap up

 Thanks for reading and I hope this helps.
-If you noticed someting wrong, please [file an issue](https://github.com/gregrickaby/nextjs-github-pages/issues).
-Good luck! 🍻
+If you noticed someting wrong, please [open an issue](https://github.com/gregrickaby/nextjs-github-pages/issues).
+Cheers! 🍻

 ---